Next Millennium Media Inc Terms and Conditions

 “Intellectual Property Rights” means all patent rights, copyright rights, mask work rights, moral rights, rights of publicity, trademark, trade dress and service mark rights, goodwill, trade secret rights and other intellectual property rights as may now exist or hereafter come into existence, and all applications therefore and registrations, renewals and extensions thereof, under the laws of any state, country, territory or other jurisdiction.

-“Publisher” means any authorized publisher utilizing the Site to advertise and provide advertising space on its own Publisher Site(s) to Next Millennium to publish the Advertisements and provide the Services to Advertisers.
+“Publisher” means any authorized publisher utilizing the Service to advertise and provide advertising space on its own Publisher Site(s) to Next Millennium to publish the Advertisements and provide the Services to Advertisers.

 “Publisher Content” means publisher’s intellectual property and any content, text, photographs, images, video, music, site access, materials, or other information that Publisher or a User posts to any part of the Service or provides to Next Millennium (with the exclusion of “Feedback” as defined below), which Next Millennium has identified as necessary to enable Next Millennium to perform the Services as per the Insertion Order.

-“Publisher Insertion Order” shall mean the insertion order issued by Next Millennium which specifies all of the Services, the Commission, and payment terms that Next Millennium and the Publisher have agreed to, which shall be bound to these T&Cs, and any other referenced attachments, forms the Agreement between the Parties.
+“Publisher Insertion Order” shall mean the insertion order issued by Next Millennium which specifies all of the Services, the Commission, and payment terms that Next Millennium and the Publisher have agreed to, which together with these T&Cs, and any other referenced attachments, forms the Agreement between the Parties.